xtdb/xtdb-tutorial/5-match.nextjournal.md

 > ### Additional information:
 > *We need to be shown how to ensure no trades are done without the buyer and seller having the necessary funds or stock respectively*

 The next shuttle to the CMT office leaves in 5 Earth minutes.
-While you wait you use your easy ingest function you created on Pluto to put the example data into your system.
+While you wait you use the easy ingest function you created on Pluto to put the example data into your system.

 ```clojure
 (defn easy-ingest